KasparEtter/ef1p/pages/email/email.md

 The most popular [public suffix list (PSL)](https://en.wikipedia.org/wiki/Public_Suffix_List) is maintained by the [Mozilla Foundation](https://en.wikipedia.org/wiki/Mozilla_Foundation) and available [here](https://publicsuffix.org/list/).
-If different email service providers use different lists, they can come to different conclusions whether two identifiers align.
+If different mailbox providers use different lists, they can come to different conclusions whether two identifiers align.
 In order not to add [another big dependency](https://www.npmjs.com/package/psl), the above tool determines the organizational domain by looking for the closest `SOA` record.